XoaquinCB/motor-controller-protocol/protocol-specification-v2.0.md

 - **Mode ID:** 3
 - **Parameters used:** #TODO List the parameters used

 While in this mode, the controller drives the motor to a user-set position.
 Calls to the CONTROL_UPDATE command set the target position, and the controller will try to match it.
-The value is interpreted as a 16-bit signed integer, with the least-significant bit being equal to one revolution division.
+The value is interpreted as a 16-bit signed integer (2's complement), with the least-significant bit being equal to one revolution division.
 The number of divisions per revolution is not currently defined.

 #TODO Maybe some information about the control algorithm and how the parameters are used.